severian42/Symbolic-Emergence-Field-Analysis/SEFA.md

 **IV.5.
 Reproducibility**

 The results are reproducible using the provided code (`lore_demo.py`, adapted for SEFA terminology) and data (`zetazeros-50k.txt`).
-(Code available in Supplementary File 1, submitted separately).
+(Code available at https://github.com/severian42/Symbolic-Emergence-Field-Analysis).
 The self-calibrating nature of the framework ensures objectivity by eliminating manual parameter tuning.

 ---